-Make your own hazelnut praline and use it to decorate your cakes and desserts.
+Make your own hazelnut caramel praline and use it to decorate your cakes and desserts.
 Easy peasy with our easy-to-follow recipe.
+With just a few steps you do this little treat at home.
+Use hazelnut or vary with different kind of nuts and make a walnut caramel praline, cashew or even an almond caramel praline.

 Which nuts to choose?